Hot tips on getting back into exercise

 The warm up and cool down of your exercise can be the most important step in minimising the risk of injury, post muscle discomfort/ soreness and pain.

 If you need assistance with getting back into exercise, Pivotal Motion Physiotherapy are here to guide you in the right and safe direction.
-Our qualified physiotherapists can assist with injuries, rehabilitation, exercise technique and prevention strategies.
-Call 07 3352 5116 or book an appointment online today.
+We can assist with injuries, rehabilitation, exercise technique and prevention strategies.
+Call 07 3352 5116 or book an appointment online with a physiotherapist Brisbane trusts!